Magica-Chen/gptp_multi_output/README.md

 # gptp_multi_output
-multivariate Gaussian process regression (MV-GPR) and multivariate Student-t process regression (MV-TPR)
+This package is used to implement multivariate Gaussian process regression (MV-GPR) and multivariate Student-t process regression (MV-TPR).
+NOTE: This code is proof-of-concept, not optimized for speed.

 This package is based on GPML Matlab Code http://www.gaussianprocess.org/gpml/code/matlab/doc/